Unlocking Local Growth: Your Guide to Local SEO in San Diego

 1. Implement Local Schema Markup

-Schema markup helps search engines understand your business.
+Schema markup helps search engines gain a deeper understanding of your business details and offerings:

 2. Optimize On-Page SEO

-- H1 and H2 Tags: Use location-specific headings (e.g., “Top-Rated Plumbing Services in San Diego”).
+- H1 and H2 Tags: Use strong, location-specific headings (e.g., “Top-Rated Plumbing Services in San Diego”) to structure your content.

-- NAP on Every Page: Embed consistent NAP in your website footer or contact page.
+- NAP on Every Page: Embed your consistent NAP information prominently in your website footer or on a dedicated contact page.

 yourwebsite.com/san-diego-services